Fresno City College choosing to be a champion on racial equality

 FRESNO, Calif.
-(KSEE) — Fresno City College President Carole Goldsmith, held a live forum discussing their pivotal role as educators during this difficult time Friday afternoon.
+(KGPE) — Fresno City College President Carole Goldsmith held a live forum discussing their pivotal role as educators during this difficult time Friday afternoon.

 “In the midst of this pain and rhetoric, we have a place to remind people that we are a community college and we come here together to talk and be able to learn and to be able to learn from one another,” said Goldsmith.